-^[1] Income categories are based on SF MOHCD's income table named "2019 Maximum Income by Household Size derived from the Unadjusted Area Median Income (AMI) for HUD Metro Fair Market Rent (HMFA) that contains San Francisco."
+46 Income categories are based on SF MOHCD's income table named "2019 Maximum Income by Household Size derived from the Unadjusted Area Median Income (AMI) for HUD Metro Fair Market Rent (HMFA) that contains San Francisco."
 Households earning up to 100% of AMI are eligible to apply for low-income BMR Ownership Units with an affordable purchase price set at 80% of AMI or less.
-Households earning from 95% to 120% of AMI eligible to apply for moderate-income BMR Ownership Units with an affordable purchase price set at 105% of AMI or less.
+Households earning from 95% to 120% of AMI or less.
 Households earning from 120% to 150% of AMI are eligible to apply for middle-income BMR Ownership Units with an affordable purchase price set at 130% of AMI or less.

-^[2] Affordable sales prices and median sales prices are rounded to nearest \$1,000.
+47 Affordable sales prices and median sales prices are rounded to nearest \$1,000.

-^[3] Affordable sales price calculation assumes 33% of income is spent on housing, including taxes and insurance, a 10% downpayment, and 90% financing based on an annual average interest rate per the Federal Reserve Bank.
+48 Affordable sales price calculation assumes 33% of income is spent on housing, including taxes and insurance, a 10% downpayment, and 90% financing based on an annual average interest rate per the Federal Reserve Bank.

-^[4] Affordability gap equals affordable sales price minus median sales price for 2-bedroom unit.
+49 Affordability gap equals affordable sales price minus median sales price for 2-bedroom unit.